Operation Mo

 Operation Mo (MO作戦, Mo Sakusen) or the Port Moresby Operation was a Japanese plan to take control of the Australian Territory of New Guinea during World War II as well as other locations in the South Pacific.
-The goal was to isolate Australia and New Zealand from the Allied United States.
+The goal was to isolate Australia and New Zealand from the United States in the Allies.

-The plan was developed by the Imperial Japanese Navy and supported by Admiral Isoroku Yamamoto, the commander-in-chief of the Combined Fleet, but the operation was eventually abandoned.
+The plan was developed by the Imperial Japanese Navy and supported by Admiral Isoroku Yamamoto, the commander-in-chief of the Combined Fleet, but the operation was eventually abandoned following the Battle of the Coral Sea.

 Background

-When the Japanese Navy was planning the New Guinea Campaign (air strikes against Lae and Salamaua, disembarkation in Huon Gulf, New Britain (Rabaul), New Ireland (Kavieng), Finch Harbor (also called Finschhafen), and the capture of Morobe and Buna), strategists envisioned those territories as support points to implement the capture of Port Moresby.
-The implementation of these operations was assigned to the Japanese Naval task force led by Admiral Chūichi Nagumo, after completing the Java campaign.
-Another important step was the occupation of Christmas Island to the south of Java.
-The Japanese Navy General Staff had been considering Operation Mo since 1938, as a step in the consolidation of the Southern Seas areas in the Greater East Asia Co-Prosperity Sphere (大東亜共栄圏, Dai-tō-a Kyōeiken).
+When the Imperial Japanese Navy was planning the New Guinea Campaign (air strikes against Lae and Salamaua, disembarkation in Huon Gulf, New Britain (now Rabaul), New Ireland (now Kavieng), Finch Harbor (also called Finschhafen), and the capture of Morobe and Buna), strategists envisioned those territories as support points to implement the capture of Port Moresby.
+The implementation of those operations was assigned to the Japanese Naval task force led by Admiral Chūichi Nagumo, after completing the Java campaign.
+Another important step was the occupation of Christmas Island, south of Java.
+The Japanese Navy General Staff had been considering Operation Mo since 1938, as a step in the consolidation of the South Seas areas in the Greater East Asia Co-Prosperity Sphere (大東亜共栄圏, Dai-tō-a Kyōeiken).

 Strategy

-The Directive of Operation Mo was conceived in 1938, but with no specific time for its execution, pending earlier successes in the southern area during the first and second phases of the conquest.
+The directive of Operation Mo was conceived in 1938 but with no specific time for its execution, pending earlier successes in the southern area during the first and the second phases of the conquest.

 In April 1942, the operation was organized into four large actions and was approved by the Army and Navy General Staffs: